 Research agrees with this.
 The reality is that implementation is difficult.
-Many teachers are convinced that factors such as large class sizes or multigrade and multilingual classes prevent them from being able to adopt more student-centred approaches.
+Many teachers, particularly at secondary level, are convinced that factors such as large class size and the exam syllabus prevent them from being able to adopt more student-centred approaches.
 The TESS-India OERs provide practical examples - in the form of case studies and activities - for teachers to carry out in their classrooms to help them overcome these concerns.